CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 ### Julie Wechsler ([@juliewex](https://github.com/ghoulie-jpg))

-Hello, I'm Julie
+Hello, I'm Julie!

-I am a second year computer science student in the Internet Security stream at Carleton.
-I like to make mini 2d games on godot, and my favourite animal is cats.
+I am a second-year computer science student in the Internet Security stream at Carleton.
+I like to make mini 2d games on Godot, and my favourite animal is cats.